shuaked/shuaked/README.md

 ### hazbin bitches dni. cool guy. write in my guestbook
 click links for more about me
 #### <B><strong>sfkr shippers DNI. genshin fans are also on very thin ice.
+also im not sure why i even have to state this but also DNI racists homophobes proship etc basic criteria